EKU is committed to reducing municipal solid waste sent to landfill by 20% by 2022, from a 2017 baseline.

 Download the "What goes where?" recycling flyer to help you better understand how to recycle on campus.

-- Unwanted textbooks can be placed in dropoff bins located in Burnham Hall, Crabbe Memorial Library, Keith, Moore, New Science, Powell, Wallace, Whitlock, Business & Technology, Cammack, and Combs buildings.
+- Unwanted textbooks can be placed in dropoff bins located in Burnham Hall, the Barnes & Noble Bookstore, Begley, Coates, Crabbe Memorial Library, Keith, Moore, New Science, Powell, Wallace, Whitlock, Business & Technology, and Cammack buildings.
 Proceeds support the Green Crew student sustainability organization.
 Please first check with EKU Libraries for any current editions.
 Contact the Office of Sustainability to arrange special pickup.

 Batteries & Inkjet Cartridges